shuttle-hq/shuttle/examples/url-shortener/README.md

 # Url Shortener

-A URL shortener built with shuttle, rocket and postgres/sqlx. you can use it from your terminal.
+A URL shortener that you can use from your terminal - built with shuttle, rocket and postgres/sqlx.

 ## How to use it